-- Assess: Data on the pupil held by the school will be collated by the class/subject teacher in-order-to make an accurate assessment of the pupil's needs.
+• Assess: Data on the pupil held by the school will be collated by the class/subject teacher in-order-to make an accurate assessment of the pupil's needs.
 Parents will always be invited to this early discussion to support the identification of action to improve outcomes.
-This analysis will require regular review to ensure that support and intervention is matched to the need, that barriers to learning are quickly identified and are being overcome and that interventions being used are developing and evolving as required. - Plan: Teachers work closely with the SENCo, SEN Coordinating Team and parents to agree the interventions and support that is required; to discuss the expected impact on progress, development or behaviour that is expected and a clear date for review when the intervention has been delivered. - Do: Teachers will work closely with the SENCo to assess and monitor the targeted plan of support and the impact of support or interventions in place to support the pupil. - Review: The effectiveness of any support and its impact on the pupil's progress will be review as agreed between the school at SENCo/Phase Leader/teachers meeting.
+This analysis will require regular review to ensure that support and intervention is matched to the need, that barriers to learning are quickly identified and are being overcome and that interventions being used are developing and evolving as required.

+- Plan: Teachers work closely with the SENDCo and parents to agree the interventions and support that is required.
+We discuss the expected impact on progress, development or behaviour that is expected and offer a clear date for review once the intervention has been completed. - Do: Teachers and learning support will work closely with the SENDCo to assess and monitor the targeted plan of support and the impact of support or interventions in place to support the pupil. - Review: The effectiveness of any support and its impact on the pupil's progress will be discussed at teacher meetings and reviewed at a pupil review meeting with the SENDCo.
 Teachers working with the SENCo will revise the provision and outcomes based on the child's progress and development, making necessary amendments going forward, in consultation with parents and child.
 EHC Plans will be reviewed annually and will involve any external agencies and representative from the Local Authority EHCP team.